 The Des Moines Choral Society, under the direction of Artistic Director Dr. James Rodde, is made up of auditioned volunteer singers from throughout Central Iowa.
-With a long tradition in the community, the Des Moines Choral Society is a major force for the promotion of quality choral music in Iowa.
-The choir was recognized in March 2000 as best Artist/Performing Group by the Iowa Arts Council through their Arts Build Communities award program, and received a Friends of Iowa Civil Rights Award in 2006 for the Iowa Heritage Concert series.
+With a 40-year tradition in the community, the Des Moines Choral Society is a major force for the promotion of quality choral music in Iowa.
+Read more below, or follow links at right.
 [RETURN]

 Dr. James Rodde, the Louise Moen Endowed Chair in Music and Director of Choral Activities at Iowa State University, became the Artistic Director of the Des Moines Choral Society in January, 2003.
 Dr. Rodde's choirs have been honored with performances at distinguished events, including four national and four divisional ACDA conventions.
 An active clinician, Dr. Rodde has conducted several All-State Honor Choirs, most recently in Wisconsin, Texas, South Dakota, Iowa, Colorado, Minnesota, and Nebraska.

-Aaron Collmann, VP of Member and Concert Services
+Steven Genheimer, VP for Member and Concert Services

 In December 2009, the Des Moines Choral Society was invited to perform Christmas carols for the annual Christmas tree lighting ceremony in the Iowa State Capitol Rotunda.
 Governor Chet Culver, Lt.
 Governor Patty Judge, and other state officials were present for the tree lighting and kick off to the annual Toys for Tots toy drive.
 In October 2013, the Choral Society was invited to perform at the World Food Prize ceremony in Des Moines [top].

 The Des Moines Choral Society has a long history of outreach to the larger community, helping to insure that future generations will participate in and enjoy choral music performance.